 The Company's Restated Certificate of Incorporation provides that the number of directors shall not be fewer than eight nor more than fifteen, with the exact number of directors within such limits to be determined by the Board.
 Currently, the Board is comprised of eight directors.
-Mr. Harry You will not be standing for re-election at the Annual Meeting and thus, immediately following the Annual Meeting, the Board will be comprised of seven directors with one vacancy on the Board.
-The Board thanks Mr. You for his many years of service on the Board.
-Upon the recommendation of the Company's Nominating and Corporate Governance Committee, the Board has nominated the following persons to serve as directors until the 2017 Annual Meeting of Stockholders or their earlier resignation or removal:
+Upon the recommendation of the Company's Nominating and Corporate Governance Committee, the Board has nominated the following persons to serve as directors until the 2020 Annual Meeting of Stockholders or their earlier death, resignation or removal:

 Doyle N. Beneby Jerry P. Leamon

-Gary D. Burnison Debra J. Perry
+Gary D. Burnison Angel R. Martinez

-William R. Floyd George T. Shaheen
+Christina A. Gold Debra J. Perry

-Christina A. Gold
+Len J. Lauer Lori J. Robinson

-Each of the named nominees are independent under The New York Stock Exchange (the "NYSE") rules, except for Mr. Burnison.
-If reelected, Mr. Shaheen will continue to serve as the Company's independent Chair of the Board.
+Each of the named nominees is independent under the NYSE rules, except for Mr. Burnison.
+If reelected, Ms. Gold will continue to serve as the Company's independent Non-Executive Chair of the Board.

-The Board held nine meetings during fiscal year 2016.
-Each of the directors attended at least 75% of the Board meetings and the meetings of committees of which they were members in fiscal 2016.
+The Board held four meetings during fiscal year 2019.
+Each of the directors who were on the Board at the time attended at least 75% of the Board meetings and the meetings of committees of which they were members in fiscal year 2019.
 Directors are expected to attend each annual meeting of stockholders.
-All directors attended the 2015 Annual Meeting of Stockholders in person.
+All directors then serving attended the 2018 Annual Meeting of Stockholders in person.